 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Berkley on November 1, 2011 and has 377 pages.
+This urban fantasy that was published by Berkley on November 1, 2011 and has 377 pages.